pranavich18/datalayout-mass-spectrometry/README.md

 ## Space- and time-efficient data format for mass spectrometry data (OpenMS) GSOC'22

+### Schedule for 2nd Week 30th May to 5th June

+- Play around with Crosetto's abstraction with my own self-defined MSSpectrum class.
+- Study the details about abstraction.
+Will update more in a short while..

 ### Schedule for 1st Week 23rd May to 29th May

 - Setting up a fresh development environment for the project.